smaht-dac/pipelines-docs/docs/pipelines/alignment_paired_end_illumina.md

 Arguments:

-- *-K* chunk size option to have number of threads independent results
+- *-K* chunk size option to have number of threads independent results.

 ## Integrity Check

 To confirm the integrity of the alignment BAM file, in-house Python code checks for the presence of the 28-byte empty block representing the EOF marker in SAM format.

-All the relevant code can be accessed in the [GitHub repository](https://github.com/smaht-dac/sentieon-pipelines/blob/main/dockerfiles/sentieon/sentieon_bwa-mem_sort.sh).

 ## Implementation with Sentieon

 Sentieon implementation replicates the original BWA code.
 At present, the pipeline is using Sentieon version 202308.01, corresponding to BWA version 0.7.17.

+## Source Code

+All the relevant code can be accessed in the [GitHub repository](https://github.com/smaht-dac/sentieon-pipelines/blob/main/dockerfiles/sentieon/sentieon_bwa-mem_sort.sh).

 #### Known Issue with Original BWA Code